Mothering Sunday (film): Plot

-In 1924, Jane Fairchild is an orphan and maidservant who works for the wealthy Niven family.
+In 1924, Jane Fairchild, an orphan and maidservant, works for the wealthy Niven family.
 On Mothering Sunday, Jane is given the day off to spend as she likes.
-To her surprise, Paul Sheringham, the son of wealthy neighbours, invites her to spend the day with him at his family's house while his parents are out having lunch with the Nivens and the Hobday family.
+Her lover, Paul Sheringham, the son of wealthy neighbours, invites her to spend the day with him at his family's house while his parents are out having lunch with the Nivens and the Hobday family.

 Paul and Jane have been having a secret sexual affair for years, since Jane's arrival at the Nivens' estate.
-However, Paul is due to marry Emma Hobday.
+However, he is about to marry Emma Hobday.
 She had been unofficially engaged to the Nivens' son, James, who died in the Great War.
 Both Paul and Emma have mixed feelings about their engagement, but feel obliged to marry nevertheless.

 At the Sheringham estate, Jane and Paul have sex; afterwards Paul leaves to join his family and fiancée for lunch, for which he is running late.
 Jane, alone at the house, wanders around naked examining how the Sheringhams live, then eats and drinks before setting off on her bike.

-In a time-shift to a later point in her life, Jane has become a writer and marries Donald, a philosopher whom she meets while working at a book shop.
-He asks her how she became a writer and she says there were three reasons: she lists her birth and the gift of a typewriter as two initiating incidents, but says she prefers to keep the third to herself.
+In a time-shift to a later point in her life, Jane has become a writer and meets Donald, a philosopher, while working in a book shop.
+He asks how she became a writer and she says there were three key events: her birth, the gift of a typewriter, and another that she prefers to keep secret.

-The third incident was on that Mothering Sunday when Jane returned to the Niven estate from her tryst with Paul.
+The third incident is shown to have been on the same Mothering Sunday: Jane returns to the Niven estate from her tryst with Paul.
 Her employer Godfrey Niven gravely informs her that Paul died in a car crash on his way to the lunch.
 A shocked Jane hides her grief as Godfrey asks her to accompany him to Paul's home.

-At the Sheringham estate, they are greeted by Ethel, the maid there who has returned early.
+At the Sheringham estate, they are greeted by Ethel, the maid.
 After Godfrey breaks the news to her about Paul's death, he asks if there was anything such as a suicide note left behind in his room.
-Ethel tells them she has thoroughly cleaned and tidied up Paul's bedroom, but there was no note.
+Ethel tells them she has thoroughly tidied Paul's bedroom, but there was no note.

-That evening, Clarrie Niven, who herself is grieving the loss of her own sons in the war, opens up to Jane about the day's tragic events.
-Knowing Jane is an orphan, she emotionally tells her, "How very lucky.
+That evening, Clarrie Niven, also grieving the loss of her own sons in the war, opens up to Jane about the day's events.
+Knowing Jane is an orphan, she thoughtlessly tells her, "How very lucky.
 To have been comprehensively bereaved at birth.
 You have absolutely nothing to lose."
 Unable to sleep that night, Jane begins writing in a journal.

-In another time-shift to later in the marriage of Jane and Donald, Jane learns that Donald has an inoperable brain tumour.
+In another time-shift, after Jane and Donald are married, they learn that he has an inoperable brain tumour.
 He tells her that his death will perhaps fuel her to write her best work and laments that he will be unable to read it.
 Before he dies, Donald begs Jane to tell him about the third incident, but she instead tells him she loves him.